The Czech Personal Income Tax return in detail

 Income Tax on Employment, Self-Employment, Rent, Investments in Czech Republic

 The Tax year is equal to the calendar year in Czech Republic.
 For private individuals the Personal Income Tax is either 15% or 23% (up to cca.
-1.9M CZK Tax Base it is 15%, anything over that so-called solidarity limit is taxed at 23%), and sources of income are divided over 5 paragraphs.
+1.55M CZK (was 1.9M CZK in 2023) Tax Base it is 15%, anything over that so-called solidarity limit is taxed at 23%), and sources of income are divided over 5 paragraphs.

 • Par.
 6 - Income from Employment (in CZ or abroad)